Skip to content ↓

 We use the ‘Jigsaw’ scheme of work to plan the learning of pupils and the expectations for each year group to ensure progression.
 The PSHE subject leader alongside SLT ensures, through monitoring, that the expectations are sufficiently high to match the national curriculum expectations.

-PSHE is taught weekly, as a discrete lesson, using the Jigsaw curriculum and all of our year groups focus on the same theme at the same time:
+PSHE is taught weekly, as a discrete lesson, using the Jigsaw curriculum and all of our year groups focus on the same theme at the same time.
+Units are completed in the order outlined below:

 Through the sequence of lessons, children will have the opportunity to discuss and debate ideas, reflect on their own way of thinking, and learn to express themselves in a respectful way.